tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-api-clusters_listbyresourcegroup.md

 __Type__: string <br/>
 __Required__: Yes<br/>
 <br/>
-The name of the resource group to which the resource belongs or get created
+The name of the resource group.

 ____
 ### subscriptionId